Newborn Screening Information for Providers:

 Hearing Screening in the Neonatal Intensive Care Unit (NICU)

 The risk of hearing loss is reported to be 10 times greater among infants in the NICU than for infants in the well-baby nursery.
 Therefore, special attention must be given to screen infants in the NICU appropriately.

-Hearing screens may be “missed” when newborns are transferred from one hospital/unit to another.
-The receiving hospital/unit should always verify that the infant’s hearing was screened before transfer and that results were sent to the Newborn Screening Program.
-If it cannot be verified that an infant has been screened, arrangements should be made for the infant to be screened as soon as possible.
+Hearing screens may be "missed" when newborns are transferred from one hospital/unit to another.
+The receiving hospital/unit should always verify that the infant's hearing was screened before transfer and that results were sent to the Newborn Screening Program.
+If you cannot verify that an infant has been screened, please make arrangements for screening as soon as possible.
 It is preferable for an infant to be screened twice than to not be screened at all.

 Note: It is the responsibility of the hospital staff that discharges baby to home to make sure that hearing screening is complete and that results are reported.

 The Minnesota Early Hearing Detection and Intervention (EHDI) website provides many resources for primary care providers including best practice guidelines, tools for improvement, and free education materials.